-1 Total interest in CSE represents the deemed interest and the combined shareholding of Keybridge Capital Limited (KBC) and HHY Fund (HHY).
-Refer to substantial shareholder notices lodged on 1 November 2019 for further information.
-The Wilson Asset Management Group does not beneficially own, and exerts no control of influence over, the CSE shares in which members of the Wilson Asset Management Group have no direct interest in CSE and they do not exert control of influence over KBC or HHY.
+&lt;sup>1 The deemed interest in CSE represents the combined shareholding of Keybridge Capital Limited (KBC) and HHY Fund (HHY).
+Refer to substantial shareholder notice lodged on 3 June 2021 for further information.
+The Wilson Asset Management Group does not beneficially own, and exerts no control or influence over, the CSE shares in which members of the Wilson Asset Management Group are determined to hold indirect deemed relevant interests in.
+Members of the Wilson Asset Management Group have no direct interest in CSE and they do not exert control of influence over KBC or HHY.